johncoleman83/bootcamp-system_engineering-devops/0x02-shell_redirections/README.md

 ## Description

-This Repo has some of my (David John Coleman II) projects for week 0 at Holberton School.
+This Repo has some of my (David John Coleman II) projects for Holberton School.
 The focus of these projects have been learning Bash scripts and commands for unix shell and ubuntu 14.04.

 ## URL